The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Trend Chart

 \section{Trend Chart}

 Fig.~\ref{fig:onlyDMLMC} and Fig.~\ref{fig:onlyDMM31} illustrate the evolution of the semi-latus rectum $p$ and eccentricity $e$ as functions of time $t$ for BBHs in the LMC and M31, considering only the influence of the DM spike.
 GW reaction is neglected here to isolate and better observe the dynamic impact of the DM spike on the binary's orbital behavior.
-Due to dynamical friction and accretion, the orbital decay of BBH occurs more rapidly, and the presence of DM spikes effectively promotes the merger of systems.
+Due to DF and accretion, the orbital decay of BBH occurs more rapidly, and the presence of DM spikes effectively promotes the merger of systems.
+The initial conditions are set to $p_0=500R_s$ and $e_0=0.3$.
+It is evident that a steeper spike profile (i.e., a larger $\gamma_{sp}$) corresponds to a higher DM density, thereby significantly reducing the merger timescale.
+The orbital evolution terminates once the secondary BH reaches the ISCO.